sonic-net/SONiC/doc/nat/nat_design_spec.md

 #### 3.4.4.1 NAT entries for TCP traffic
 For the TCP traffic initiated by the hosts in the private zone, when the TCP SYN packet reaches the NAT router, if there is no matching NAT entry, the NAT miss is reported and the packet is trapped to CPU.
 The connection entry is created in the conntrack table with NEW conntrack state.
 The packet is L3 forwarded if a matching route and the nexthop are found.
 Once the packet is forwarded and ready to be sent out on the NAT outside interface, the packet's SIP and L4 port are translated and the connection entry is updated.
 As well the connection's state is updated with SNAT and/or DNAT status flag.

-Since the dynamic NAPT entry creation logic is driven by the kernel's iptables rules, we allow at least the first 2 TCP packets (SYN, SYN+ACK) to be NAT translated and software forwarded in the Linux kernel.
-Once the SYN+ACK packet is also received in the reverse direction, the conntrack status of the connection is set to ASSURED flag (meaning the connection entry will not be aged out).
+Since the dynamic NAPT entry creation logic is driven by the kernel's iptables rules, we allow the 3-way handshake  TCP SYN/ACK packets to be NAT translated and software forwarded in the Linux kernel.
+After the 3-way handshake, the conntrack status of the connection is set to ASSURED.

 Only the TCP connection entries that are marked as ASSURED in the conntrack table are considered by Natsyncd to be added in the APP_DB.This is done for the below reasons:
 1. Since we do not want to use the NAT table space in the hardware to be filled up with any uni-directional SYN flood traffic.
-2. So that the kernel does not timeout the unidirectional SYN-SENT connection state entries early (if only SYN packet is software forwarded in the kernel and the SYN+ACK packet is hardware forwarded).
+2. So that the kernel does not timeout the unidirectional SYN-SENT connection state entries early (if only SYN packet is software forwarded in the kernel and the SYN+ACK/ACK packets are hardware forwarded).
 3. To have the conntrack TCP entries and the hardware entries in sync.

-NatSyncd checks that the TCP connection's parameters reported by the conntrack netlink event have the ASSURED status set, before pushing the entry to the APP_DB.

 The conntrack entry notified by the kernel has the SIP and DIP fields in both directions of the flow.
 If only SIP or DIP is modified in any direction, it is a case of Single NAT/NAPT.
 If both the SIP and DIP are modified in any direction, it is a case of Twice NAT/NAPT.